GenomicsGenuine/E-index-Application-Analysis-Tool/README.md

 # E-index Application Analysis Tool Published
-Thank you for visiting E-index Official website.
+Thank you for visiting E-index Application Official website.
 Here, you'll find entire E-index Application Analysis Tool in this directory.

 Sincerely, thanks for the helpful links below due to original materials for developing the interfaces of E-index Application Analysis Tool.